Invite friends and family to read the obituary and add memories.

-Charles “Chuck” Hurlbut, 84, of Tuscola, TX, passed away on January 11, 2026 in Abilene, TX.
+Charles “Chuck” Hurlbut, 84, of Tuscola, TX, passed away on the evening of January 11, 2026 in Abilene, TX.

-Memorials may be given to the above mentioned churches.
+Memorials may be given to the above-mentioned churches.

-Charles Hurlbut’s family wish to extend sincere thanks to Hendrick Hospital, Hendrick Rehab, Hendrick Hospice, Encompass Rehab Hospital, and Wesley Court.
+Charles Hurlbut’s family wishes to extend sincere thanks to the Hamil Family Funeral Home, Hendrick Hospital, Hendrick Rehab, Hendrick Hospice, Encompass Rehab Hospital, and Wesley Court Senior Living.

 Church Of The Heavenly Rest